seilent/seanime/README.md

 - Offline mode for both anime and manga
 - Scan your local library in seconds, no renaming needed
 - Integrated torrent search engine
-- Stream torrents directly to your media player without downloading using Bittorrent, Torbox and Real-Debrid
+- Stream torrents directly to your media player without downloading using BitTorrent and Torbox
-- Support for qBittorrent, Transmission, Torbox and Real-Debrid for downloading
+- Support for qBittorrent, Transmission, and Torbox for downloading
 - Auto-downloading for new episodes with custom filters
 - MPV, VLC, MPC-HC, and mobile player app support for watching
 - Transcoding and direct play for streaming to any device web browser